ngoldbaum/enzo-test/doc/manual/source/developer_guide/ModificationIntro.rst

 take advantage of, I can simply commit what I've done so far, pull in the new changes from the main repository, and perhaps bookmark that as well: ::

-   $ hg ci -m 'Load Balancing work in progress.'
+   $ hg commit -m 'Load Balancing work in progress.'
    $ hg pull
    $ hg bookmark mainline